 Detective David A. White Memorial Headquarters

 On May 7, 2013, the newly-constructed Clay County Law Enforcement Memorial, renamed the Detective David A. White Memorial Headquarters, was dedicated.
-The front entrance of the Green Cove Springs building was transformed and now includes a granite memorial wall, two granite benches, a flag pole and entrance grounds that are paved with engraved memorial pavers.
-Local residents and business owners donated funds and most of the supplies needed to create this memorial.
+The front entrance of the Green Cove Springs building was transformed and now includes a granite memorial wall, two granite benches, a flag pole, and entrance grounds that are paved with engraved memorial pavers.
+Residents and business owners donated funds, and most of the supplies needed to create this memorial.
 We remain grateful for their contributions.